Eternal Sunshine of the Spotless Mind: Home media

+Reception

-On Rotten Tomatoes, the film has an approval rating 92% based on 250 reviews, with an average score of 8.50/10.
+On Rotten Tomatoes, Eternal Sunshine of the Spotless Mind has an approval rating of 92% based on 255 reviews, with an average score of 8.5/10.
 The site's critical consensus reads, "Propelled by Charlie Kaufman's smart, imaginative script and Michel Gondry's equally daring directorial touch, Eternal Sunshine is a twisty yet heartfelt look at relationships and heartache."
-On Metacritic, the film has a score of 89 out of 100, based on 41 reviews, indicating "universal acclaim."
+On Metacritic, the film has a score of 89 out of 100, based on 41 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Goat Entertainment rated the film a 7.79/10.

-Roger Ebert of Chicago Sun-Times in his initial 2004 review gave the film 3½ out of a possible 4.
-He revisited the film in 2010 when he referred to Kaufman as "the most gifted screenwriter of the 2000s" and revised the rating to a full four stars, adding it to his "Great Movies" list.
-A. O. Scott of The New York Times praised the film for being "cerebral, formally and conceptually complicated, dense with literary allusions and as unabashedly romantic as any movie you'll ever see".
-Time Out summed up their review by saying, "the formidable Gondry/Kaufman/Carrey axis works marvel after marvel in expressing the bewildering beauty and existential horror of being trapped inside one's own addled mind, and in allegorising the self-preserving amnesia of a broken but hopeful heart."
+Roger Ebert wrote: "Despite jumping through the deliberately disorienting hoops of its story, Eternal Sunshine has an emotional center, and that's what makes it work.
+Although Joel and Clementine ping-pong through various stages of romance and reality, what remains constant is the human need for love and companionship, and the human compulsion to keep seeking it, despite all odds."
+In 2010, he added it to his "Great Movies" canon, writing "The wisdom in Eternal Sunshine is how it illuminates the way memory interacts with love.
+We more readily recall pleasure than pain.
+From the hospital I remember laughing nurses and not sleepless nights.
+A drunk remembers the good times better than the hangovers.
+A failed political candidate remembers the applause.
+An unsuccessful romantic lover remembers the times when it worked."
+A. O. Scott praised it as "cerebral, formally and conceptually complicated, dense with literary allusions and as unabashedly romantic as any movie you'll ever see".
+Time Out concluded: "the formidable Gondry/Kaufman/Carrey/Winslet axis works marvel after marvel in expressing the bewildering beauty and existential horror of being trapped inside one's own addled mind, and in allegorising the self-preserving amnesia of a broken but hopeful heart".

-Winslet and Carrey received acclaim for their performances.
-Winslet's performance as Clementine received multiple award nominations, including an Academy Award nomination for Best Actress, a BAFTA nomination for Best Actress in a Leading Role and a Golden Globe Award nomination.
-Premiere magazine placed her performance 81st in their 2008 list of the 100 Greatest Performances of All Time.
-Claudia Puig in a review for USA Today said of her performance "Winslet is wonderful as a free spirit whose hair color changes along with her moods.
+Winslet and Carrey received widespread praise for their performances.
+Winslet received multiple award nominations, including an Academy Award nomination for Best Actress, a BAFTA nomination for Best Actress in a Leading Role and a Golden Globe Award nomination.
+Premiere placed her performance 81st in their 2008 list of the 100 Greatest Performances of All Time.
+Claudia Puig wrote: "Winslet is wonderful as a free spirit whose hair color changes along with her moods.
 She hasn't had such a meaty role in a while, and she plays it just right".

-Ann Hornaday in a review for The Washington Post said "Even when forced to wear costumes and wigs that make her look like Pippi Longstocking after an acid-fueled trip to the thrift market, Winslet maintains a reassuring equilibrium.
+Ann Hornaday, in The Washington Post, said "Even when forced to wear costumes and wigs that make her look like Pippi Longstocking after an acid-fueled trip to the thrift market, Winslet maintains a reassuring equilibrium.
 It takes an actor of her steadiness to play someone this unhinged."